sayedhfatimi/the-contemplative-path-posts/2025-08-18-the-shadow-engine-of-markets-understanding-derivatives-perpetuals-futures-and-options/post.md

 - **Price Leadership:** In crypto, perps often dictate spot rather than follow it.
 Because leverage concentrates here, flows in the perp market push spot exchanges in their wake.
 The derivative leads; the underlying obeys.

-This is why crypto traders often joke: “The chart doesn’t show price.
-It shows liquidation levels.”
+This is why crypto traders often joke: "The chart doesn't show price.
+It shows liquidation levels."

 Behind every candle lies a map of who will be forced to sell if the line is crossed.
 The market hunts those levels, not because of malice, but because liquidity lives there.